Tips for Dividing Marital Property

 California is a community property state.
 That means all property acquired during marriage, other than by gift, bequest or devise, is community in nature, and as such, is subject to equal division at divorce.
 All other property is presumed to be the separate property of the acquiring spouse, and not subject to division.

-The process of dividing marital property can be stressful.
+The process of dividing marital assets and property can be stressful.
 Here are some tips to speed up the process and minimize the stress:

 - Make a list.

 The first step in dividing marital property is figuring out what you have − so make a list.
 This list should include ALL assets and debts, whether you think they are separate property or community property.
 Some items will be easy to remember, but others may require some research.
 Don’t forget to include things like retirement accounts, jewelry, and family pets.
 (No matter how much they feel like family, to the courts they are “property.”
 For more information, see our blog post about pet custody.
 The list should also include all outstanding debts, such as credit cards, student loans, and taxes.

 Next to each item in your list, jot down the date it was acquired.
 This is important for characterizing each asset and debt as separate property or community property.
 As mentioned above, property acquired during marriage belongs to the community.
 Once you figure out the date the asset was acquired, you can begin to characterize it as community or separate.
 Don’t forget that gifts, bequests and devises are separate property, even if received during your marriage, subject to a couple of exceptions related to how the inheritance is held and whether it was mixed with other funds/property.

 While some assets may be easy to characterize, others may present more complicated issues.
 For example, the community may obtain an interest in property acquired before marriage by any of the following methods:

 (a) Transmutation − an interspousal transfer or agreement to change the character of an asset or debt from separate property to community property or vice versa;